IbnuSabilGitHub/Pneumonia-Detection-API/ARCHITECTURE.md

-# Pneumonia Detection API - Architecture Documentation v3.3.0
+# Pneumonia Detection API - Architecture Documentation v3.4.2

 ## Overview

 The Pneumonia Detection API has been completely refactored to provide a scalable, maintainable, and clean architecture.
-This document outlines the new modular design and architectural decisions with the latest improvements from v3.3.0, including Railway production optimization and enhanced rate limiting fallbacks.
+This document outlines the new modular design and architectural decisions with the latest improvements from v3.4.2, including comprehensive API documentation enhancement and Railway production optimization.

 ## Architecture Principles